-There are 3 topics in learning research.
+- There are 3 topics in learning research.

 - Understanding human brains

 - Developing learning machines

-- Clarifying essence of learning mathematically
+- Mathematically clarifying mechanism of learning

 - The third topic plays an important role for achieving the first two goals.

 - We focus on the third topic:

 "Theories of learning"